Te Wera Hauraki: Restoration of Te Whareumu, 1823

-Te Wera had promised to return Te Whareumu and his people to Te Māhia peninsula, so he took his step-sons and continued eastward with Pōmare via Whakatane and Ōpōtiki, where the local people were frightened by the force and fled inland.
+Te Wera had promised to return Te Whareumu and his people to Te Māhia peninsula, so he took his step-sons and continued eastward with Pōmare via Whakatāne and Ōpōtiki, where the local people were frightened by the force and fled inland.
 At Wharekura near Te Kaha-nui-a-Tiki, the local people, Te Whānau-ā-Apanui, attacked Te Wera's force and killed his nephew, Marino.
 Te Wera avenged his death the next day at Whangaparaoa, when he killed the chief Te Pakipaki-rauiri.
 At the Waiapu River, Pōmare decided to lead his forces elsewhere.

 At Turanganui (modern Gisborne), Te Wera was met by Te Kani-a-Takirau of Te Aitanga-a-Hauiti who had clashed with him on one of his previous expeditions, but now wanted Te Wera to help him in his ongoing conflict with Ngāti Porou and to help find the tribe's leader, his grandmother Hinematioro.
 Te Wera agreed to do so, once he had returned Te Whareumu to Te Māhia.

 When Te Wera arrived at Te Māhia, Te Whareumu's people, Ngāti Rakaipaaka, were scattered in the hills and Ngāti Hikairo had fled to Waikawa island, as a result of raids by Te Aitanga-a-Hauiti and Ngāti Raukawa in 1821 and 1822.
 Te Wera persuaded them to meet him at Pukenui Beach, at the neck of the peninsula.
 Te Whareumu was returned to his people and he called for them to allow Te Wera to settle permanently and help them restore the lands that they had lost to Ngāti Raukawa, saying "he will be a father to us; he will be our fort and he will shelter us from the winds that blow from the south."
 Te Wera was given lands on the peninsula and allowed to settle there as the community's leader.
 Although he had intended to stay only briefly, he ended up remaining at Te Māhia for the rest of his life.
 His force was armed with muskets, which the local people did not yet possess.